-Caution should be exercised when Modafinil tablets are given to patients with a history of psychosis, depression, or mania.
-Consideration should be given to the possible emergence or exacerbation of psychiatric symptoms in patients treated with Modafinil tablets.
-If psychiatric symptoms develop in association with Modafinil tablets administration, consider discontinuing Modafinil tablets.
+Caution should be exercised when Modafinil is given to patients with a history of psychosis, depression, or mania.
+Consideration should be given to the possible emergence or exacerbation of psychiatric symptoms in patients treated with Modafinil.
+If psychiatric symptoms develop in association with Modafinil administration, consider discontinuing Modafinil.

 Effects on Ability to Drive and Use Machinery

-Although Modafinil tablets have not been shown to produce functional impairment, any drug affecting the CNS may alter judgment, thinking or motor skills.
-Patients should be cautioned about operating an automobile or other hazardous machinery until it is reasonably certain that Modafinil tablets therapy will not adversely affect their ability to engage in such activities.
+Although Modafinil has not been shown to produce functional impairment, any drug affecting the CNS may alter judgment, thinking or motor skills.
+Patients should be cautioned about operating an automobile or other hazardous machinery until it is reasonably certain that Modafinil therapy will not adversely affect their ability to engage in such activities.

 The following serious adverse reactions are described elsewhere in the labeling:

 - Serious Rash, including Stevens-Johnson syndrome [see Warnings and Precautions (5.1)]